Intimate partner violence: Gender asymmetry

 Women generally suffer more severe and long-lasting forms of partner abuse than men, and men generally have more opportunities to leave an abusive partner than women do.
 Researchers have found different outcomes in men and women in response to such abuse.
-A 2012 review from the journal Psychology of Violence found that women suffered from over-proportionate numbers of injuries, fear, and posttraumatic stress as a result of partner violence.
+A 2012 review from the journal Psychology of Violence found that women were more likely to suffer physical and psychological harm as a result of partner violence.
 The review also found that 70% of female victims felt frightened as a result of violence perpetrated by their partners whereas 85% of male victims expressed "no fear" in response to such violence.
 Lastly, IPV correlated with relationship satisfaction for women but it did not do so for men.

 According to government statistics from the US Department of Justice, male perpetrators constituted 96% of federal prosecution on domestic violence.
 Another report by the US Department of Justice on non-fatal domestic violence from 2003 to 2012 found that 76% of domestic violence was committed against women and 24% was committed against men.
 According to the United Nations Office on Drugs and Crime, the percentage of victims killed by their spouses or ex-spouses was 77.4% for women and 22.6% for men in 2008 in selected countries across Europe.

 Globally, men's perpetration of intimate partner violence against women often stems from conceptions of masculinity and patriarchy.
 Studies done in the United States, Nigeria, and Guatemala all support the idea of men reacting violently towards their partners when their masculinity is threatened by changing gender roles.
 Recent scholarship draws attention to the complexity of interactions between conceptions of masculinity and factors such as colonialism, racism, class and sexual orientation in shaping attitudes toward intimate partner violence around the world.